 Market turbulence has and will continue to afflict investors with regularity.
-This is why we choose to create retirement income streams by following the goal-based, time-segmented processes of the Perennial Income Model.
+This is why we choose to create retirement income streams.
+We follow the goal-based, time-segmented processes of the Perennial Income Model.

-A retirement income plan is only successful if it can survive reality, and a future filled with unknowns is everybody’s reality.
+A retirement income plan is only successful if it can survive reality.
+A future filled with unknowns is everybody’s reality.
 That is why we feel it is important that retirees understand and embrace volatility, follow a goal-based plan to protect investment gains, maintain investment flexibility, and use conservative estimates as retirement income streams are projected.
 If retirees understand and embrace these points, they will be prepared to answer the question, “what is my plan when things temporarily aren’t going according to plan?”

-Schedule an free introductory meeting with an advisor.
+Schedule a free introductory meeting with an advisor.